10 Surprising Ways You’re Attracting Mosquitoes to Your Home

 A dirty birdbath is no fun for humans or birds, but it can be a big attraction for mosquitoes.

-Yard debris is a favourable breeding area for mosquitoes because it protects them from wind and other elements, Tailor Made Lawns.
+Yard debris is a favourable breeding area for mosquitoes because it protects them from wind and other elements, says Tailor Made Lawns.
 The list includes grass clippings; overgrown vegetation; stacks of sticks, twigs and branches; piles of leaves; high, uncut grass; compost piles; and unkempt natural areas and shrubs.

 This is the most efficient way to mow the lawn.